JonathanWilbur/asn1.rs/README.md

       couldn't you implement an IDM layer that accepts only BER and DER encoding for `impl ROSEReceiver<X690Element>`?
 - [ ] Shouldn't the API implement a lazy technique?
 As, just decode PDUs as they are needed?
-In other words, pull, rather than eagerly parse and enqueue.d
+In other words, pull, rather than eagerly parse and enqueue.
+- [ ] ROSE client
+  - [ ] StartTLS
+  - [ ] Implicit TLS